jmaitrehenry/jmaitrehenry.github.io/_posts/2016-08-15-how-to-configure-a-jenkins-slave-to-auto-connect-to-jenkins-master-on-start.md

 ## Context
 At [PetalMD](https://petalmd.com) we build cloud applications for Healthcare professionals.
 We have a back-end running Ruby on Rails (API / admin app) and front-end apps in pure JavaScript.
 All applications have unit/end-to-end tests and can be deployed as needed, typically several times a day.

-The purpose of the article is to give a quick overview of how
+The purpose of the article is to give a quick overview of how to install a Jenkins master with spawn slaves on demand with AWS EC2

 ## Requirements
 - When Jenkins doesn't have enough slaves for running pending jobs, it needs to increase the number of slaves.